annalam/muc-manuscript-code/README.md

-This repository contains code used to generate the results in study "Circulating tumor DNA versus tumor tissue for genomic stratification in metastatic urothelial carcinoma", currently in review in Nature Communications.
+This repository contains code used to generate the results in study "Plasma ctDNA is a tumor tissue surrogate and enables clinical-genomic stratification of metastatic bladder cancer", currently in review in Nature Communications.

 All analyses were run on a computational server running the Linux operating system.
 No non-standard hardware was utilized.